-- 1. Select File $\rightarrow$ Import $\rightarrow$ Network from File... or click on - 2.
+- 1. Select File \rightarrow Import \rightarrow Network \rightarrow File... or click on - 2.
 Select a table file in the file chooser dialog. - 3.
 Define the interaction parameters by specifying which columns of data contain the Source Interaction, Target Interaction, and Interaction Type.
-Clicking on on the arrow to the right of any column header will bring up the interface for selecting source, interaction and target:
+Clicking on any column header will bring up the interface for selecting source, interaction and target: